Don Perata

 Don Richard Perata (born April 30, 1945) is a California lobbyist and former Democratic politician, who was President pro tempore of the California State Senate from 2004 to 2008.
 He came in second place in the November 2010 election for Mayor of Oakland.

 Perata worked with Governor Arnold Schwarzenegger to gain passage of five infrastructure related bond measures in 2006.
 Prior to serving in the State Senate, Perata served in the California State Assembly, as a member of the Board of Supervisors of Alameda County, and as a high school teacher.

 Background

 Born in Alameda, California, Perata is the son of Italian immigrants.
 During his childhood, he helped his father, Dick, to deliver milk door-to-door for the Lakehurst Creamery in Alameda.
 Perata graduated from Saint Joseph High School and earned his degree from Saint Mary's College of California.
 He taught English, History, and Civics from 1966 to 1981 in Alameda County schools.
-He had a poor knowledge of civics.
 Perata has a daughter and a son.